eemeli/react-message-context/API.md

 #### Props

-- `messages` (_object_): An object containing the messages as boolean, number, string or function values.
-Functions will be called with an object parameter.
+- `messages` (_object_): A hierarchical object containing the messages as boolean, number, string or function values.
+If the messages overlap those defined in a parent `MessageProvider`, they will be merged deeply.
-  `messages` may be hierarchical, and if it does not use `[]` bracket notation to access child values, it should provide a `getIn()` accessor as used by [Immutable collections].
 - [`locale`] (_string_): A key for the locale of the given messages.
 If uset, will inherit the locale from the parent context, or ultimately use en empty string.